 Every action has a reaction; nothing new to report there.
 For example, if you eat fast food every day, the chances are that you are going to gain weight.
 The same thing goes for your smile.
 If you do not exercise proper oral hygiene, chances are, you are going to get cavities.

 We have compiled a list of foods that you should try to incorporate into your diet regularly as they have been proven to help your smile in more ways than one.

-- Black & Green Teas
+Black & Green Teas

-- Hard & Crunchy Foods
+Hard & Crunchy Foods

-- Hard and crunchy foods such as apples and celery are hard to chew and take some serious force to chew them.
+Hard and crunchy foods such as apples and celery are hard to chew and take some serious force to chew them.
 These hard foods will rub against your teeth while trying to chew, and this will disrupt the growth of bacteria in your mouth.
-Not too mention, apples and celery have plenty of vitamins that help promote your overall health as well.
+Not to mention, apples and celery have plenty of vitamins that help promote your overall health as well.

-- Some may tell you that gum is the worst thing for your teeth.
+Some may tell you that gum is the worst thing for your teeth.
 However, chewing has your body creating saliva, so what better way to create additional saliva in your mouth than with gum?
 The additional saliva will help keep your mouth moist preventing dry mouth and bad breath.
 Just make sure that the gum is sugar-free!

-- If you drink water every day, not only will your body feel better but your smile will even look better.
+If you drink water every day, not only will your body feel better but your smile will even look better.
 Water will not only help prevent dry mouth and bad breath, but it will also help prevent cavities from forming.
 A majority of the water supplies in the USA are now laced with fluoride, so when you are ready to drink a significant amount of water per day, make sure that it is tap water.

 Schedule A Consultation

 If you are interested in learning more about which foods and lifestyle choices can help promote your best smile to date, then Contact Owings Mills Dental Care at 410-314-9546 or request an appointment online.
-We welcome new patients from Owings Mills, Pikesville, Reisterstown, Randallstown, Windsor Mill, Woodlawn, surrounding Baltimore communities.
+We welcome new patients from Owings Mills, Pikesville, Reisterstown, Randallstown, Windsor Mill, Woodlawn, and surrounding Baltimore communities.